Alan Stroud

 Alan Stroud (born 1965) is a former football (soccer) goalkeeper who represented New Zealand at international level.

+He made two appearances for Blacktown City in the 1992 NSW Super League season..
+He re-joined Christchurch United in 1993.

 Stroud played three official A-international matches for New Zealand between 1986 and 1995, the first two against Fiji, a 2–1 win on 19 September 1986, and a 0–1 loss two years later on a 2–1 win on 19 November 1988.
 Generally second or third choice keeper for the national side, Stroud did not earn his third full international start until seven years later, a 2–3 loss to Paraguay on 22 June 1995.